JohanKlingstrom/JohanKlingstrom/README.md

-# Hey there
+# Hey there 👋
-I'm Johan, a frontend developer based in Stockholm.
-I build stuff with TypeScript, NextJS and Three.js.
+I'm Johan, a creative developer based in Stockholm.
+I primarily build stuff with TypeScript, NextJS and Three.js.

+Also exploring creation and manipulation of 3d assets in Blender and Unreal.

 Currently working at anotherblock.